 The sauce is amazing.
 In days past I would have served this saucy dish over brown rice.
 These days I serve it over cauliflower rice, and it's just as good!
 It's also excellent with mashed cauliflower.

 If you have any leftovers, they keep well in the fridge, in an airtight container, for about 3 days.

 Reheat them gently, covered (to prevent splatters), in the microwave on 50% power.
 You can also freeze these meatballs for up to three months.

 👩🏻🍳 I publish a new or updated recipe every month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 - 1 teaspoon ground coriander

 - 2 tablespoons finely chopped fresh cilantro

-- Prepare the tomato sauce: In a wide, heavy saucepan, heat the olive oil over medium heat, about 3 minutes.
-Add the garlic and cook 1 minute.
-Add the spices and cook, stirring, 30 seconds.
+- Add the spices and cook, stirring, for 30 seconds.
 Add the chopped tomatoes.
-Bring to a boil, then lower heat to medium-low and simmer, covered, 10 minutes, while you're preparing the meatballs.
+Bring to a boil, then lower the heat to medium-low and simmer, covered, for 10 minutes, while you're preparing the meatballs.

-- Prepare the meatballs: In a medium bowl, use your hands to mix the meat and the spices.
-Divide into 24 equal portions (each weighs about 20 grams) and shape into small, 1-inch meatballs.
+- In a medium bowl, use your hands to gently mix the meat and the spices.
+Divide the mixture into 24 equal portions (each weighs about 20 grams) and shape them into small, 1-inch meatballs.

-- Add the meatballs to the tomato sauce.
-Turn heat to medium-high and bring to a boil, then lower heat back to medium-low, cover and simmer for 30 minutes.
-Sprinkle with the cilantro and serve.
+- Add the meatballs to the sauce.
+Turn the heat to medium-high and bring to a boil, then lower the heat back to medium-low, cover, and simmer until the meatballs are cooked through, about 30 minutes.
+Sprinkle the dish with cilantro and serve.